Arnold-Luna/cybersecurity-projects/compromised-host-5-tuple-investigation/README.md

 This project documents a Security Onion investigation that used the 5-tuple to isolate suspicious traffic, identify unauthorized access, and determine how a file named `confidential.txt` was accessed over FTP.

-This write-up is based on a controlled Cisco/NetAcad lab.
-No Cisco worksheets, raw lab data, PCAPs, or copyrighted lab screenshots are included in this repository.

 ## Scenario

 After an attack, users reported that `confidential.txt` was no longer accessible.
 The investigation used Sguil, Wireshark, and Kibana to answer: